WatHughes/RepData_PeerAssessment1/PA1_template.md

 # Reproducible Research: Peer Assessment 1

 This investigates step counts, aggregated to 5 minute intervals.
+The assignment data was delivered as a zip file.
+That was hand unzipped to create activity.csv which is loaded just below this.

 ## Loading and preprocessing the data